mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 positive post pads for BATT1 on the circuit board, and solder the black wire to BATT1's large round central ground pad.

-Fix: In later versions of the board, the clip battery holder is replaced with a top-loading type that doesn't require any side clearance.
+Fix: In newer versions of the board, the clip battery holder is replaced with a top-loading type that doesn't require any side clearance.